 Now remove the hung curd in a mixing bowl.
 Use silicon spatula as scraping the curd is easier with it.
-Keep aside or you can keep covered in the fridge till you proceed further.
+Set aside or you can keep covered in the fridge till you proceed further.

-preparing dahi kabab mixture
+Preparing kabab mixture

 Heat a heavy pan or kadai.
 Add 5 tablespoons besan in it.
 You can also add 6 tablespoons besan if you are making these kababs for the first time and for easier shaping.

-Then add ¼ teaspoon black pepper powder (or white pepper powder) and ½ teaspoon salt or add as required.
 Instead of black pepper powder you can even use ¼ teaspoon red chilli powder.
 Crushed black pepper can also be added.

 With a small wired whisk, begin to stir and mix.
 Do mix very well so that there are no tiny lumps of the besan.
 When mixing I suggest to use a wired whisk as the lumps break easily.
 If you use a spoon or spatula, then its takes time to break them.

 With a silicon spatula, scrape the sides and bring the entire kabab mixture in the center.
 Cover the bowl and refrigerate for 1 to 2 hours.
 Refrigerating makes the kabab mixture firm and thus shaping them is easier.

 Making dahi kabab